The 'Breaking Bad' Finale

-A virtual tour-de-force of acting and storytelling, Breaking Bad is the perfect confluence of complex character development; meticulous attention to research, detail and continuity; stunning visuals and imagery; creative juxtaposition of humor and tragedy; and striking use of symbolism and metaphor.
+A virtual tour-de-force of acting and storytelling, Breaking Bad is the perfect confluence of complex character development, stunning imagery, creative juxtaposition of humor and tragedy, and an often striking use of symbolism and metaphor.
 In other words, a brilliant chemistry.

 Watching this superior series has been, for me, a privilege, and a surprising experience as well since I have an aversion to violence portrayed in film.
 The hostile aggression present in Breaking Bad is far more analogous to scenes from Hamlet and Macbeth.
 There have been many comparisons between Breaking Bad and the works of William Shakespeare and Herman Melville.
 During the several years the series aired, Breaking Bad was nominated for 262 industry awards, winning 110.

 The story takes place in Albuquerque, New Mexico.
 The central character, Heisenberg, is born from the gentle, cancer-stricken and over-qualified high school chemistry teacher, Walter White.
 His transformation into methamphetamine cook and drug kingpin is fueled, in part, by his initial desire to pay for the expensive cancer treatments not covered by his HMO.
 Money will also be needed for his family when the advanced disease eventually claims his life.
 A less magnanimous motivation, however, soon takes hold: Walt’s deeply ingrained resentment that his genius and value go unrecognized by his former research partners who have become highly successful.